polar-app/polar-app/_drafts/2019-01-12-long-term-vision.md

 Generally, for neurological systems (AKA humans) if the neural connectivity isn't regularly exercised - it's lost.

 Simply put - you forget.
+Use it or lose it.

 We force students to go through the gauntlet, pass the exams, then don't care that they've forgotten the material.

-I think this is a tragedy.
+This is a tragedy.

 It doesn't make sense to get a degree just to forget everything you've learned.